 Endocrine and Metabolic Conditions

 Lactation is partially controlled by the endocrine system.
-For this reason, if a mother has any endocrine and/or metabolic problems, it can hinder breastfeeding, due to hormone irregularities.
+For this reason, if a mother has an endocrine and/or metabolic problem, it can hinder breastfeeding, due to hormone irregularities.

-These problems with breastfeeding can sometimes be overcome and there are great advantages for the mother who continues to breastfeed, in connection with health.
+These problems with breastfeeding can sometimes be overcome, and there are significant advantages for the mother who continues to breastfeed, in connection with health.

 - Gestational diabetes: Women who have GD

 “gestational diabetes" are twice as likely to develop type II diabetes